mads-hartmann/scala.tmbundle/README.markdown

-This began as a fork of [this bundle](http://github.com/mads379/scala.tmbundle) but it has left the nest.
-Thanks to mads379 for getting the ball rolling.

-This is a [TextMate](http://macromates.com/) bundle for scala programming maintained by a guy who does nothing but write scala all day.
-It's not complete yet but it's more pleasant than the other bundles I've come across.
-I'll keep working on it.
+I wasn't happy with the official [TextMate](http://macromates.com/) bundle so I started my own bundle.
+It has since been hugely improved by [Paul Phillips](http://github.com/paulp) and is now vastly better than the original one.
+It still needs some work but it is very usable (I use it for all my Scala development)

-It might work best if used in conjunction with [the theme I use](http://github.com/paulp/scala.tmtheme) alongside it:
+It might work best if used in conjunction with [the theme Paul Phillips use](http://github.com/paulp/scala.tmtheme) alongside it:

     git clone git://github.com/mads379/scala.tmbundle.git
     git clone git://github.com/paulp/scala.tmtheme.git